Students and Teaching

 Student of Concern

 Student of Concern is a multidisciplinary, behavioural intervention team at MacEwan University coordinated by Student Affairs.
 It is made up of professionals from Student Affairs, Security, Wellness and Psychological Services, Office of the University Registrar and others as appropriate.
 The purpose of the team is to proactively identify, assess and offer appropriate support to students who may be at risk or pose a risk to others.
-The team's work supports the university's values of Students First, Quality Education and Personal Learning Experiences because they mitigate risks; help students make informed and positive decisions; accommodate ongoing or emerging student physical or mental needs; and offer routes to protection for students under threat of harm by others.
+The team's work supports the university's values of around providing a student-centered environment, Quality Education and Personal Learning Experiences because it mitigates risks; helps students make informed and positive decisions; accommodate ongoing or emerging student physical or mental needs; and offer routes to protection for students under threat of harm by others.
 Student of Concern wants students to be safe and healthy, stay on track to achieve their academic goals, and engage fully and positively in campus life.
-The team aims to work at the lowest possible level with respect and caring to protect privacy, minimize risk, and prevent further disruption of the university experience for the student of concern, peers, faculty, staff and other members of the community.
+The team responds to student needs with respect and caring to protect privacy, minimize risk, and prevent further disruption of the university experience for all members of the community.